 Our goal is to help young mothers and their children build the foundation for a strong family, successful career and lifelong independence.

 As a residential facility, we operate 24 hours a day, 7 days a week, 365 days a year.

 St. Ann's Center operates three supportive housing programs for at-risk mothers and their children: Grace House, Hope House & Faith House.
-Our wrap-around services include an accredited high school, nursing care, parenting classes, life skills training, child care, individual and family counseling, and social and cultural activities.
+Our wrap-around services include an education and emplyment program, nursing care, parenting classes, life skills training, child care, individual and family counseling, and social and cultural activities.

 The home of our Teen Mother & Baby Program, Grace House offers residential care for pregnant adolescents and young mothers (ages 13-21) and their babies.